leelaprasannak/XamarinUniversity/README.md

 Due to the interactive nature of the Xamarin University classes, you will **not be allowed to participate** in a class if you don't have your development environment setup and configured correctly. **Before class**, make sure that:

-* You're on the Alpha channel
+* You're on the Alpha channel ^
 * You can build and deploy the [TaskyPro](http://docs.xamarin.com/content/TaskyPro/) sample app to the:
   - Android Emulator
   - iOS Simulator

+^ *the Alpha channel is required to use the iOS UI Designer in Xamarin Studio.
+If you plan to only take Android classes you can work on the Stable channel.*

 If you have any issues with installation, let us know at <training@xamarin.com> and we'll setup a session with a trainer to get it resolved.